georgi/patroon/README.md

 ======================================

 Patroon is a template engine written in Javascript in about 100 lines of code.
-It takes existing DOM nodes annotated with context attributes and expand a data object according to simple rules.
+It takes existing DOM nodes annotated with class names and expand a data object according to simple rules.
 Additionally you may use traditional string interpolation inside attribute values and text nodes.

 ### The Data